 An Iloca Rapid IL.
 The light meters on Ilocas were produced by Metrawatt, as can be seen from the logo on the light meter flap.
 Most other cameras from that era had Gossen light meters (e.g., the Arettes, Retinas and Regulas).
 In my experience, like this one, most of the Metrawatt are now dead, whereas many Gossens are still working.
 But they were never expected to last over 50 years of course!

-An Iloca Rapid IL by MPP produced in April 1957.
+An Iloca Rapid IL by MPP produced in the last quarter of 1957.

 Iloca Rapid A1

 The Rapid A1 is also a rather uncommon model.
 This was an entry-price model, featuring front-cell focussing and a Vero shutter with a limited range of shutter speeds and without self-timer.